ernugraha/ernugraha.github.io/_posts/2026-04-01-how-to-use-live-wallpaper-in-gnome.md

 ---
 layout: post
-title: How to install live wallpaper for Gnome
+title: How to install live wallpaper for GNOME
 subtitle: Well, this might make your Gnome different.
 tags: [operating-system, linux]
 comments: true